bliink-io/bliink-ios-sdk/README.md

 ### Load an ad
 To load an ad you need to :
-- Create an instance of BLIINK with : the context, network ID, site ID and a boolean if you authorize the location or not the location authorization
+- Create an instance of BLIINK with : the context, network ID, site ID, a boolean if you authorize the location or not the location authorization and the timeout for the requests.
+If it's nil the basic timeout is 5 seconds
 ```
-BLIINK.getInstance().initialize(this, [YOUR_NETWORK_ID], [YOUR_SITE_ID], true);
+BLIINK.getInstance().initialize(network_id: [YOUR_NETWORK_ID], site_id: [YOUR_SITE_ID], authorizeLocation: true, timeout: nil)
 ```

 - An array of NSURLQueryItem with your options: